 The manner in which I build frames is as custom as the frames I manufacture.
 Since my foundation and tutelage in this craft came from a custom builder (who’s predecessors were also custom builders) not a production shop my perception of building frames focuses on frames on a per frame/rider production.
 I do not offer models as those are red flags for production minded builders.
 Yes most custom builders are volume manufacturers and not what I would call a custom bicycle frame builder.
 Each of my frames are designed with the proper tubing and built for the individual rider based on their riding, fit and with all features needed to create their ultimate machine to carry them through a life time of riding.
 Hence why I offer an unconditional life time warranty on all my branded frames I build.

 All of my lugged frames are 100% silver brazed.
 The foundations of what I was taught always revolved around silver.
 Many builders use bronze for drop outs and then would only silver braze the lugs and most braze ons.
 I am one of the few builders who has always brazed every part of lugged frames with silver.
 I only use bronze for the tube joints on fillet frames then silver all the rest.
-Only now with plug and socket type drop outs being so common have allowed builders now to have the confidence to use silver on these drop out types.
+Only now with plug and socket type drop outs being so common have allowed builders now to have the confidence to use silver on their drop outs.
 I myself prefer to silver in traditional tab type drop outs due to the distinct look I can do to the end of the tube.
 A distinct sign of one of my builds plug and socket although giving a clean look with no extra work all look bland and non-distinct white washing any character or distinctness a frame can have.
 You do not want a frame if the name was removed to look like every other builders work which is common now.

 Even though I am set up for machine cutting all my tubes with machine grade hole saws and I spent plenty of time machining tubes with my predecessor, I prefer to hand file and fit each tube.
 I simply prefer to do this as it gives me more satisfaction as a builder and it keeps my filing skills at an exceptional level.
-Which is critical since unlike most builders I modify the look of all the lugs and shells I build with whether they need it of not.